 COVID-19

-Faithful Creator, Lord Jesus, thank You that we can entrust our souls to You.
+FAITHFUL LORD, we praise You that we can trust You and entrust our souls to You.

 Comfort in Dire Moments

-During the height of Covid, someone messaged me the following expressing the dire health and hospital conditions many tragically faced.
+During the peak of the 2021 Covid pandemic, someone shared with me the following regarding the dire conditions many faced.

-Eternal Father, in the direst of times, when our hearts are breaking, thank You for being with us.
-Stir us to speak the truth and hope we have in You with those in our lives who do not know You.
+ETERNAL FATHER, in the best of times and in the direst of times, thank You for being with us.
+Embolden us to share the assurance we have in You with others.

 Is Your View of God Accurate